irbujam/ss_log_event_monitor/README.md

 A simple to run and lightweight windows powershell script that captures live information using prometheus metrics endpoint.

 To use the monitor:
-- Save all files from latest monitor release in the a folder on local computer
+- Save all files from latest monitor release in a folder on local computer
 - Copy contents of sample-config.txt to a new file and save it in the same folder.
 Name the new file as config.txt
 - Adjust config to your needs (see reuirements section below)
 - Run subspace_advanced_CLI_monitor.ps1 file in powershell